rahulpoonia29/IITKGP-ERP-LOGIN/README.md

 Easily log in to IIT Kharagpur ERP from Node.js, with both CLI and programmatic APIs.
 Handles OTP, security questions, and session management.

+## Acknowledgements

+This package was inspired by the [metakgp/iitkgp-erp-login-pypi](https://github.com/metakgp/iitkgp-erp-login-pypi) Python package.
+Thanks to the metakgp team for their work. <br> If you need to log in to ERP using Python, use [pypi.org/project/iitkgp-erp-login](https://pypi.org/project/iitkgp-erp-login/).

 ## Installation

 ```sh